hpi-swa-lab/BP2019RH1/FAQ/todayILearned.md

 - zooming in and out (on Mac cmd + / cmd -) takes a while to master but makes for a far better workflow - Theresa

-- Jens is searching for good options for behaviour when minimizing a window - if you have ideas go talk to him - Theresa
+- Jens is searching for good options for behavior when minimizing a window - if you have ideas go talk to him - Theresa